BharathwajManoharan/SRM_CSE_NOTES_PART_03/README.md

 Please note that the provided link will direct you to an external file hosting service, where you can easily download the files you need.
 If you still have any issues or questions, feel free to reach out to us via the provided contact information.

 This mega link has everything until now: https://mega.nz/folder/FHwgiCJA#2cacG5hzTjoC5YvnlTugGQ (1st-3rd year and few other)
-#ForwardWithKindness #StayPositiveKeepGoing #DreamBigBeKind #Analyst2024 #MLEngineer2025 #ResilienceAndKindness #BelieveAndPersist #DreamingWithMetroBoomin
+#ForwardWithKindness #StayPositiveKeepGoing #DreamBigBeKind #Analyst2024 #MLEngineer2025 #ResilienceAndKindness #BelieveAndPersist #DreamingWithMetroBoomin #Finale